Do Multimodal RAG Systems Leak Data? A Comprehensive Evaluation of Membership Inference and Image Caption Retrieval Attacks: (RQ2) Image Caption Extraction

 \subsection{Experiment Setup}

 \paragraph{mRAG } We adopt the same mRAG as that in \Cref{sec:mrag} to setup the mRAG database and to configure the retriever and VLMs.
-For reranking, we utilize the same reranker but apply it in cross-modal setting (image-text).
+For reranking, we utilize the same reranker but apply it in cross-modal setting (image–text).
 Unless otherwise specified, we set $n=20$ and $k = 5$ in all the experiments.

 \paragraph{Datasets } For the ICR experiment, we add the same random samples to the mRAG database as we did in MIA experiment, however, we only evaluate against the added samples as caption leakage is only measured once membership is established.